coto/coto.github.io/resume.md

 | **editions involved** | 2011, 2013 and 2015. |

-- Creator and Co-Organizer of StarTechConf, a Software Developer Conference with around a thousand attendees on its 3 first editions (2011, 2013 and 2015).
-- Interesting speakers from Google, founders of Github, Apple, Microsoft, among others.
+- Creator and Co-Organizer of StarTechConf, a Software Developer Conference with around a thousand attendees on its 3 first editions (2011, 2013 and 2015) with some speakers from Google, Github's founders, Apple, Microsoft, among others.
+- Interesting expirience for a Non-profit project with bigger than ussal  budgets, timelines and teams.
 - After 2015 edition, I transfered for free the rights to third parties, and they renamed to www.starsconf.com.
-- Interesting expirience got from a Non-profit project with bigger than ussal  budgets, timelines and team organization.

 [^framework]: Structure of an application.